UniMelb-Actuarial/ACTL20004-ACTL90021-2024/content/docs/3-excel/m6-excel/index.md

 <img src="offset.png" width="100%" style="display: block; margin: auto;" />

 1. First select the whole triangle (`OFFSET($B4:$G8,0,0)`).
 2. Select the range for summation using offset (The last two arguments in `OFFSET`).
-3. As development period increase, dynamically change the references by editing the height and width of the offset using the development period.
+3. As the development period increase, dynamically change the references by editing the height and width of the offset using the origin and development period indices.

 ### Indirect Address method

 <img src="indad.png" width="100%" style="display: block; margin: auto;" />

 1. Select the top left corner of the triangle first (`INDIRECT(ADDRESS(4,2))`).
 2. Dynamically change the reference by editing the location of bottom right corner of the reference (`INDIRECT(ADDRESS(7-C2, 3+C2)))`).

 Reference: Chapter 11 of Murray (2022)